 The importance of capacity-building projects for law enforcement actors and members of the judiciary was emphasized during the Multi-Stakeholder Consultation on Strengthening the UN Plan of Action on the Safety of Journalists and the Issue of Impunity in 2017 and its outcome document.

 Protecting freedom of expression and other fundamental freedoms also contributes to promoting the attainment of the Sustainable Development Goals (SDGs) 16 “Peace, Justice and Strong Institutions” of the 2030 Agenda for Sustainable Development, in particularly target 16.10: Ensure public access to information and protect fundamental rights.

 Since 2013, UNESCO and its partners have been implementing training programmes for security forces on freedom of expression.
 The standard format of these courses is a three-day course for officers, which includes one day in common with journalists.
-More than 1,000 security forces have been trained in various countries including Burkina Faso, Colombia, Côte d'Ivoire, the Gambia, Iraq, Libya, Madagascar, Mali, Palestine, Rwanda, Senegal, Somalia, South Sudan, Tanzania, and Tunisia.
+More than 1,000 security forces have been trained in various countries including Burkina Faso, Colombia, Côte d'Ivoire, the Gambia, Iraq, Libya, Madagascar, Mali, Palestine, Rwanda, Senegal, Somalia, South Sudan, Tanzania, Tunisia, and Ukraine.

 In Mali, the Peacekeeping School (Ecole de Maintien de la Paix-EMP), which trains officers from Mali and the sub region, officially adopted in 2017 the UNESCO curriculum on training security forces on freedom of expression and safety of journalists.
 In Tunisia, this training has become part in 2013 of the in-service curriculum of National Guard training institute.